laravel/nova-docs/3.0/resources/relationships.md

 ![Belongs To Search](./img/belongs-to-search.png)

-To mark as relationship as `searchable`, chain the `searchable` method onto the field's definition:
+To mark a relationship as `searchable`, chain the `searchable` method onto the field's definition:

 ```php
 BelongsTo::make('User')->searchable();